Three Looks We're Loving For Lesbian Custom Wedding Suits Right Now

 SEMI-FORMAL WEDDING

-2) A Three Piece Suit In A Dark Formal Wool/Silk Blend (no tuxedo satin)
+2) A Two or Three Piece Suit In A Dark Formal Wool/Silk Blend (no tuxedo satin)

 Dark colors can absolutely be formal enough for a chic wedding without being full black tie.
 The vest really steps up the look, because you generally won't wear the jacket the entire night.
 You can choose a fun pop of color on the back of the vest lining so when you do take off your jacket you will still look formal and set apart from the rest of the wedding party.
 I see a lot of first dances with just the vest on.